 Roast Chicken remains as a firm favourite in Australia for Easter Sunday.
 As I started pulling this list together, it dawned on me that my selection of recipes made using a whole chicken is sadly lacking.
 I should have more.
 I will have more!

-Here’s what I do have: Classic Roast Chicken, Easy Slow Cooker Herb Garlic Butter Roast Chicken (this is a roasted turkey breast recipe but halfway down the post you’ll see photos for the chicken version and directions in the recipe notes, this one is so good I plan to post it separately in the coming months) and Slow Cooker Lemon Garlic Roast Chicken.
+Here’s what I do have: Classic Roast Chicken and Easy Lemon Garlic SLOW COOKER Roast Chicken.
 For something a little different, try this Coconut Lemongrass Whole Roast Chicken (the coconut broth is incredible!) or Jamie Oliver’s famous Chicken in Milk (sounds weird, reads weird, tastes incredible).

 Or if you’re after recipes for chicken pieces rather than a whole chicken, browse all my chicken recipes here.